-When Aerodrums 3D is run it will show a configuration window that lets you choose the desired screen resolution and graphics quality.
+When Aerodrums 3D is run on a Windows PC or Mac, it will show a configuration window that lets you choose the desired screen resolution and graphics quality.
 You can improve performance by choosing lower resolution and quality settings.

 You can improve performance by limiting the maximum frame rate of Aerodrums 3D.
 The View sub-menu has an ‘FPS Limit’ setting that can be used to change this.
 The default setting is ‘None’ which means that Aerodrums 3D will render at as high a frame rate as it can achieve.
 You can change the target frame rate to 30 frames per second or 60 frames per second which will greatly improve performance while only having a marginal effect on the smoothness of animation.
 (Note that the current frame rate is shown in the bottom right corner of the menu screen.)

-Finally, it should be noted that the default scene (Scene 1) is a lot simpler in terms of graphics than the warehouse environment (Scene 2) so if using ‘Full Anim’ mode then Scene 1 will perform a lot better.
+Finally, for the Windows version of Aerodrums 3D, it should be noted that the default scene (Scene 1) is a lot simpler in terms of graphics than the warehouse environment (Scene 2) so if using ‘Full Anim’ mode then Scene 1 will perform a lot better.
 Also, keeping Trail and Sparks effects disabled will improve performance a lot.

 To exit Aerodrums 3D when displaying it full screen, press the Esc key.